top of page

 Have a read through the March BC Garden Club Newsletter if you want.
 Always interesting to see what some of the other clubs are doing.

-Guest Speaker on May 28th
+Guest Speaker on June 26th

 Members Showcase and Share on May28th.